 - Exploring the context of the adoption of ORPHAcodes in implementing partners’ countries and obtaining feedback from implementing countries regarding implementation of ORPHAcodes for coding purposes is an asset for developing effective guidelines.
 Refinement and update of the already existing resources (guidance documents for implementation and exploitation) based on the feedback from implementing countries will be delivered.

-- The document « Specification and implementation manual of the Master file for statistical reporting with ORPHAcodes » has been updated and is available here, together with the new release of the Master-file.
+- The document « Specification and implementation manual of the Master file for statistical reporting with ORPHAcodes » has been updated in December 2021 together with the July 2021 release of the Master-file.

-2. To tackle the issue of coding undiagnosed patients’ a collection of existing experiences of coding of undiagnosed or suspected RD patients has been produced, a guidelines proposal has been issued as well as a consensus document on codification of suspected/undiagnosed rare diseases: available here.
+2. To tackle the issue of coding undiagnosed patients’ a collection of existing experiences of coding of undiagnosed or suspected RD patients has been produced, a guidelines proposal has been issued as well as a consensus document on codification of suspected/undiagnosed rare diseases in December 2020, an updated version of this document has been released on the 20/12/ 2021 and it is available here.
+Those 3 years working together on the best way to give visibility to undiagnosed rare disease patients in health information systems were as interesting as fruitful, and led to the creation of a new ORPHAcode (ORPHA:616874 Rare disorder without a determined diagnosis after full investigation).
+This code is already visible on the Orphanet website and will be distributed in the Nomenclature Pack of July 2022.

 WP Leader: Regione Veneto